 The Company has adopted guidance issued by the FASB that clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold of more likely than not and a measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 In making this assessment, a company must determine whether it is more likely than not that a tax position will be sustained upon examination, based solely on the technical merits of the position and must assume that the tax position will be examined by taxing authorities.
 The Company's policy is to include interest and penalties related to unrecognized tax benefits in income tax expense.
-The Company has not recognized any unrecognized tax benefits and does not have any interest or penalties related to uncertain tax positions as of September 30, 2017 and 2016.
+The Company has not recognized any unrecognized tax benefits and does not have any interest or penalties related to uncertain tax positions as of September 30, 2018 and 2017.

 The Company files income tax returns with the Internal Revenue Service ("IRS"), the state of California, the Australia Tax Office ("ATO") and certain other taxing jurisdictions.
 The Company is subject to income tax examinations by the IRS and by state tax authorities until the net operating losses are settled.
-During the three months ended September 30, 2016, the IRS commenced an audit for the tax year ended September 30, 2017.
-The audit concluded during the year ended September 30, 2017 with no material adjustments.
-In November 2017, the ATO commenced an audit for the tax year ended September 30, 2016.
+During the three months ended September 30, 2016, the IRS commenced an audit for the tax year ended September 30, 2015.
+The IRS audit concluded without any material adjustments.